 Does the Property Have Utilities?
 How Much will it Cost to Connect?

 Bringing utilities to the buildable area of the lot can often be several thousand dollars and that’s before you have service.
 If the property you are considering has already connected to utilities, it might change how much the lot is worth to you.
 If not, find out if the city or utility company have a connection fee, as that can add thousands to the cost to bring the utilities to your home.
+Visit this website and learn how replacing your floor can improve your property value.

 If a Septic System is Needed, Have Any Design Plans Been Made?